How to Transition Into a New Career

 For the longest time, I thought that becoming an independent film producer was something that I wanted to become.
 From a child, I remember watching films, and wanting to be involved in the process of making movies for an audience.
 However over the last couple of months, I began feeling inspired by something else.
-This “something” was “journalism”.
-This inspiration simply came about after the amount of positive feedback that I received from blog posts that I had written in previous times.
-As a result, I believed that perhaps writing for an audience was my true passion.
+As a result, I believed that perhaps being in public relations was my true calling.

 The decision to change one’s career direction is not as uncommon as one would think.
 According to CareerAdviceOnline, the average person will change their career about 5-7 times throughout their entire working life.
 With regard to the current climate of today’s economy, the move to change one’s career has been the answer for a lot of people in today’s tough economic times.
 Since 2008, the economic recession has forced many Americans to change careers due to a failing economy and job lay-offs.
 As a result of long-term unemployment, many are forced to make a switch in their careers in order to survive.
 In a 2012 survey by Rights Management, 84% of people currently in the workforce are thinking about making a career change within the next upcoming years.
 One of the main reasons for this was that many employees were unsatisfied with their current job positions, and wanted to pursue a career that aligned more with what they were passionate about at their current stage in life.

 Like a lot of people, I had spent so much time in a particular career direction, and had worked hard to acquire the skills needed for my chosen career that I felt lost when I wanted to make that leap into a new direction professionally.

 Here are a few tips to keep in mind when making your career transition: